 Notice of Annual General Meeting

-THE SHAREHOLDERS OF TELE2 AB (publ) are hereby invited to the Annual General Meeting on Wednesday 14 May 2008 at 1.30 p.m.
-CET at Hotel Rival, Mariatorget 3 in Stockholm.
+THE SHAREHOLDERS OF TELE2 AB (publ) are hereby invited to the Annual General Meeting on Monday 17 May 2010 at 1 p.m.
+CET at Hotel Rival, Mariatorget 3 in Stockholm

 Shareholders who wish to participate at the Annual General Meeting shall:

-- have their names entered in the register of shareholders maintained by VPC AB (the Swedish Central Securities Depository) on Thursday 8 May 2008, and
+- have their names entered in the register of shareholders maintained by Euroclear Sweden AB on Monday 10 May 2010, and

-Shareholders whose shares are registered in the names of nominees must temporarily re-register the shares in their own name in order to be entitled to participate in the Meeting.
-Shareholders wishing to re-register must inform the nominee well in advance of Thursday 8 May 2008.
+Shareholders whose shares are registered in the names of nominees must temporarily re-register the shares in their own name in order to be entitled to participate at the Annual General Meeting.
+Shareholders wishing to re-register must inform the nominee well in advance of Monday 10 May 2010.

 2. Preparation and approval of the voting list.